hrolfrc/sppam/README.rst

 Introduction
 ------------------
-This is a python implementation of a classifier that endeavors to solve the `saddle point problem for AUC maximization`_.
+This is a python implementation of a classifier that approximates the solution to the `saddle point problem for AUC maximization`_.
 [1]

 SPPAM provides classification and prediction for two classes, the binomial case.
 Small to medium problems are supported.
 This is research code and a work in progress.